AyushGhole/PayWay/README.md

 <b>Description :</b><br>

 PayWay.in is a modern electronic banking system built using the MERN stack (MongoDB, Express.js, React, Node.js) with an MVC architecture, designed for seamless, secure, and user-friendly digital transactions.
-It offers real-time balance updates, secure JWT-based authentication, and a responsive UI powered by Bootstrap CDN.
+It offers real-time balance updates, secure passport-based authentication, and a responsive UI powered by Bootstrap CDN.
 With features like fund transfers, payment processing, and AI-driven financial insights (future scope), PayWay aims to revolutionize digital banking.
-The system ensures high security with Bcrypt.js password hashing, optimized API performance, and scalability with deployments on Vercel (frontend), Render (backend), and MongoDB Atlas (database).
+Optimized API performance, and scalability with deployments on Vercel (frontend), Render (backend), and MongoDB Atlas (database).
 Future enhancements include mobile app development, multi-currency and crypto support, automated bill payments, and advanced security features like 2FA and fraud detection, making PayWay a next-gen banking solution. 🚀
 <br>
 <hr>
 <b>Front View : </b>